yuejiangw/MiniDB/README.md

 - R := sum(S, C1) : this is for "select sum(C1) from S;".
 This gives a single row table.
 - R := avg(S, C1) : this is for "select avg(C1) from S;".
 This gives a single row table.
 - R := sumgroup(S, C1, Clist), this is for "select Clist, sum(C1) from S group by Clist".
 The order of the rows in R can be arbitrary.
 - R := avggroup(S, C1, Clist), this is for "select Clist, avg(C1) from S group by Clist".
-The order of the rows in R can be arbitrary.
+The order of the rows in R can be arbitrary.4
 - T := join(R, S, JOIN_CONDITION) , where JOIN_CONDITION is of the form R.C1 COP S.C2, where R.C1 is a column of R and S.C2 is a column of S. **(Note that columns in join condition are alwasy prefixed with the table they belong to.)** The order of the rows in R can be arbitrary.
 - R := sort(S, C1), this is to sort S by C1 in increasing order (you may assume always a single column sort: **this is another simplification**)
 - R := movavg(S, C1, k), this is to perform the k item moving average of S on column C1 (single column).
 The order of the rows in R is the same as that in S.
 - R := movsum(S, C1, k), this is to perform the k item moving sum of S on column C1 (single column).
 The order of the rows in R is the same as that in S.